24 Best Treks to Do in Autumn 2024

 1. Crystal clear skies

 The monsoons wash the skies of all hanging dust and haze.
-The air in the mountains becomes crisp and squeaky clear, making Autumn the best time for mountain views.
+The mountain air becomes crisp and squeaky clean, making Autumn the best time for mountain views.
 Big mountain views are at their best.
 Every fold, every crack is seen with complete clarity.
+Long-distance views are also at their best.
+You see mountains you never knew existed if you trekked in spring or summer.

 2. Very little chance of weather disrupting your trek

 I have also noticed that we get minimal weather disruptions on our treks in October and November.
 Summer sees afternoon showers daily, while winter and spring tend to get sporadic snowfall.
 Autumn weather disruptions are almost unheard of.
-Again an after effect of the clear skies.
+Again an after-effect of the clear skies.
 If you want a guarantee of great weather on your trek, choose Autumn.

 3. The colours of Autumn